tnw-chatc/PeriodicOrbitTTV.jl/README.md

     use_jac::Bool=true, trace::Bool=false,eccmin::T=1e-3,maxit::Int64=1000, optim_weights=nothing,
     prior_weights=nothing, lower_bounds=nothing, upper_bounds=nothing, scale_factor=nothing) where T <: Real
 ```
 to perform the optimization.
-See its documentations for more information.
+See the documentation for more information.

 ## Optimize with Transit Timing constraint